44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Potash Road/UT-279 (west of Moab) | Duration: 3.0 mile round-trip hike (2-3 hours) | Cost: FREE

-Corona Arch is my favorite arch in all of Moab (and that includes those in Arches National Park).
+Corona Arch is my favorite arch in all of Moab (and that includes all those found in Arches National Park).
+It is a must-do hike when visiting Moab.
 This

-105-foot tall beauty is reached on a moderately difficult 3.0-mile round trip hike that requires some light rock scrambling.
-The hike is fun, especially for kids 8 and older, and the payoff is huge.
-You will have to look up and to your left to see Bowtie Arch, which is about 0.1 mile before you reach Corona Arch.
-This is a must-do hike when visiting Moab.
+105-foot tall beauty is reached on a moderately difficult 3.0-mile round trip hike that includes about 475 feet of elevation gain.
+Although the trail requires some light rock scrambling, the hike is fun, especially for kids 8 and older.
+Along the hike, look up and to your left to see Bowtie Arch, which is visible up in the cliffside about 500 feet before you reach Corona Arch.

 Corona Arch